Borouge Data Protection Notice

-This document (“Data Privacy Notice”) applies to all personal data collected by Borouge.
-The purpose of the Data Privacy Notice is to inform you of how Borouge manages personal data which is subject to personal data protection principles under the applicable law in your jurisdiction.
-Please read this Data Privacy Notice to understand what information we collect, the purposes as to why we collect it, and your rights with regard to such information.
+This document (“Data Protection Notice”) applies to all personal data collected by Borouge.
+The purpose of the Data Protection Notice is to inform you of how Borouge manages personal data which is subject to applicable personal data protection laws and regulations.
+Please read this Data Protection Notice to understand what information we collect, the purposes for which we collect it, how long we collect it, to whom it may be disclosed and your rights with regard to such information.

-By interacting with us, submitting information to us, or signing up for any products offered by us, you acknowledge and agree that you have fully read and understood this policy, and are consenting to the collection, use, processing and disclosure of your personal data as described in this Data Privacy Notice.
+By interacting with us, submitting information to us, or signing up for any products offered by us, you acknowledge and agree that you have fully read and understood this notice, and are consenting to the collection, storage, use, processing, disclosure transfer (including offshore transfer), and erasure of your personal data to our related companies and third parties as described in this Data Protection Notice.
 Depending on your country, we may alternatively collect personal data where such information is necessary for our legitimate interests.

-Without prejudice to any of the foregoing, if you provide the personal data of any other third party to us, you warrant and agree that such third party has fully read and understood this Data Privacy Notice, and has consented to you disclosing his/her personal data to us for the collection, use and disclosure by us as described in this Data Privacy Notice.
+Without prejudice to any of the foregoing, if you provide the personal data of any other third party to us, you warrant and agree that such third party has fully read and understood this Data Protection Notice, and has consented to you disclosing personal data of such third party to us for the collection, use and disclosure by us as described in this Data Protection Notice.

-This Data Privacy Notice supplements but does not supersede nor replace any other consents you may have previously provided to Borouge in respect of your personal data, and your consents herein are additional to any rights which Borouge may have at law to collect, use or disclose your personal data.
+This Data Protection Notice supplements but does not supersede nor replace any other consents you may have previously provided to Borouge in respect of your personal data, and your consents set out in this document are additional to any rights which Borouge may have at law to collect, store, use, process, transfer (including offshore transfer), disclose or erase your personal data.

-Borouge may from time to time update this Data Privacy Notice to ensure that it is consistent with future developments in our company, industry trends and/or any changes in legal or regulatory requirements.
-Subject to your rights at law, you agree to be bound by the prevailing terms of this Data Privacy Notice as updated from time to time on our website or otherwise made available to you.
-Please check back regularly for updated information on the handling of your personal data.
+Borouge may from time to time update this Data Protection Notice to ensure that it is consistent with future developments in our company, industry trends or any changes in legal or regulatory requirements.
+Subject to your rights at law, you agree to be bound by the prevailing terms of this Data Protection Notice as updated from time to time on our website or otherwise made available to you.
+Please check regularly for updated information on the handling of your personal data.

 2. Who we are

-The specific Borouge company responsible for your personal data may vary depending on the jurisdiction in which you are located.
-Generally, the controlling entity will be:
+The specific Borouge Group company responsible for controlling your personal data may vary depending on the jurisdiction in which you are located.

 • For personal data collected from individuals located in the United Arab Emirates,